vporton/tokio-lockpool/README.md

 let guard1 = pool.lock(4)?;
 let guard2 = pool.lock(5)?;

-// This next line would cause a deadlock because `4` is already locked
+// This next line would cause a deadlock or panic because `4` is already locked on this thread
 // let guard3 = pool.lock(4)?;

 // After dropping the corresponding guard, we can lock it again